SodaqMoja/Sodaq_dataflash/README.md

 enabled!

 Sodaq Moja has an on board AT45DB161D.
 An earlier development board Sodaq V2 has an AT45DB081D.
-If you disable the chip-detection, you may want to check Sodaq_dataflash.h and verify that the correct variant of the AT45DB is selected.